 The COVID-19 crisis highlights the very important work of our kababayanin our communities here in Canada.
 This is work that they do with or without a global health crisis.
 By doing the work as frontline workers, they help in the control and spread of the COVID-19.
 They deserve the dignity and respect from everyone.

-Our overseas kababayan frontline and essential service workers here in Canada exemplify the same spirit of commitment and service to the people as our kababayanin the Philippines, those who work in very challenging conditions that include lack of protective equipment, severe shortage of basic medical supplies and health personnel, lack of just compensation, and who face the daily risk of being infected with the virus itself and dying from it.
+Our overseas kababayan frontline and essential service workers here in Canada exemplify the same spirit of commitment and service to the people as our kababayanin the Philippines, those who work in very challenging conditions that include lack of protective equipment, a severe shortage of basic medical supplies and health personnel, lack of just compensation, and who face the daily risk of being infected with the virus itself and dying from it.